artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 Add to WooCommerce a free shipping based on postcode, state (province), country and a minimum and/or a valid coupon.

 == Description ==
-**IMPORTANT: *WooCommerce - APG Free Postcode/State/Country Shipping* required WooCommerce 2.6.0 or higher.**
+**IMPORTANT: *WC - APG Free Shipping* required WooCommerce 2.6.0 or higher.**

+**NOTE: WooCommerce – APG Free Postcode/State/Country Shipping is now called *WC - APG Free Shipping*.**

-**WooCommerce - APG Free Postcode/State/Country Shipping** add to your WooCommerce shop the possibility of including a free shipping based on postcode, state (province) and/or country from the shipping address and a minimum amount of order and/or a valid free shipping coupon.
+**WC - APG Free Shipping** add to your WooCommerce shop the possibility of including a free shipping based on postcode, state (province) and/or country from the shipping address and a minimum amount of order and/or a valid free shipping coupon.

 = Features =
 * You can require a minimum and/or a valid free shipping coupon.